 The Red Hood DLC, seeing as Batman fans have wanted Jason Todd in these games for a long time.
 It also makes the Arkham franchise one of the few pieces of Batman media to feature three Robins.

 Jason's fighting style has to be seen to be believed.
-He uses his pistols seamlessly in combat, delivering some Equilibrium level Gun Kata, and performs roundhouse kicks in place of a cape stun.
+He uses his pistols seamlessly in combat without being a Game Breaker, delivering some Equilibrium level Gun Kata, and performs roundhouse kicks in place of a cape stun.

 When the bridge to the ACE Chemicals Company is suddenly destroyed by an incoming helicopter, piloted by none other than the Arkham Knight himself, Batman doesn't run away or even take cover like the others - he stares it down as he moves towards it without hesitating.